playfulprogramming/playfulprogramming/content/blog/intro-to-html-css-and-javascript/index.md

 ## Conclusion

 Now you should have a better conceptual understanding of the primary web technologies, what they do, and how they work together to create the internet that we see and use every day.
 Once you learn the basics of HTML, CSS, and JavaScript, you will have a firm foundation to build on to create your own websites and applications.

+You can also read more about how your browser understands and utilizes HTML and CSS in order to display content and handle user interaction under-the-hood on [another post on the site](https://unicorn-utterances.com/posts/understanding-the-dom/).

+Finally, you're always able to [join our Discord](https://discord.gg/FMcvc6T) if you have any questions or comments while you're learning.
+All are welcome!